lwheinsberg/NUR_VarSel/CaseStudy.md

 #overview
 ```

-Looking at everything together in a sorted/organized table, we note that
+Looking at everything together in
+[Results_NUR_VarSel.pdf](Results_NUR_VarSel.pdf) in a sorted/organized
-the bootstrapped results resemble the global model —- but interestingly
+table, we note that the bootstrapped results resemble the global model,
-we see that some of the effect estimates have opposite signs in the
-selected model!!!!!!
-This further supports the importance of adding
-stability investigations to your models when using variable selection as
-the directions of effect can vary based on which covariates are included
-in the final model!!!!
-(I didn’t even plan that through data
-simulation!!!!!).
+suggesting little selection bias in the aggregated model.

 ## Model selection frequency